kyryloshy/kompiler/docs/basics/01_syntax.md

 ### 3.2 Immediate value operands

-Immediate operands are constant values used directly in an instruction (e.g., Add *23* to the register X0).
-While they can be any value the programmer chooses, the size of immediate values is often limited by the instruction encoding, which imposes a constraint on how large the value can be.
+Immediate operands are constant values used directly in an instruction (e.g., Add **23** to the register X0).
+While they can be any value the programmer chooses, the size of immediate values is often limited by the instruction encoding, which imposes a constraint on how large the value can be.<br>
 Currently, immediate value operands can be denoted in three ways:
  - Decimal: 73716253
  - Binary: 0b00110011100